vollawetscher/web_crawler/README.md

 ### **Before Claiming Anything Works:**
 1. **Manual Verification**: Open exported files and read them - are they useful?
-2. **Checkbox Testing**: Uncheck all boxes - export should be minimal or empty
+2. ✅ **Checkbox Testing**: Uncheck all boxes - export should be minimal or empty - WORKING
 3. **Content Quality**: Does export contain information the user actually wants?
 4. **Multiple Sites**: Test on 3-5 different website types to verify robustness

-**Bottom Line:** The tool currently fails at its primary purpose.
-State persistence is nice, but meaningless if the core functionality doesn't work.
+**Bottom Line:** ✅ Link filtering now works correctly.
+Content extraction still needs improvement, but users can now avoid unwanted boilerplate links in their knowledge bases.

-Good night, and thanks for the honest feedback.
-Tomorrow we'll focus on making the tool actually useful instead of claiming progress that doesn't exist.
+**Recent Progress:** Implemented granular link filtering that automatically categorizes and allows users to exclude navigation, legal, and boilerplate links while keeping only meaningful content links for knowledge base construction.